215 Henderson Road

 sellers will take your money for a horse before they've had them long enough

 to need the farrier - sometimes before they've even seen them in person.
 These

-are not horses that we just got in last week or month, from some horse
+are not horses that I just got in last week or month, from some horse

 sale, or long distance by the trailer load from some "horse traders/

-brokers" who told us how "trail worthy" they are supposed to be.
+brokers" who told me how "trail worthy" they are supposed to be.
 Ask any

 potential seller where and from whom their horses come as well as how long